Yemeni restaurant offering a wide variety of dishes and non-alcoholic drinks, including vegetarian and vegan options.

 A mix of daylight from the front window, diffuse light sources and spots embedded in the ceiling.

-The restaurant can seat dozens, but only when at its fullest might you end up brushing against a stranger on your way in or out of your table.
+The restaurant can seat a couple of dozen diners, but only when at its fullest might you end up brushing against a stranger on your way in or out of your table.

 The space is large and seats dozens of diners, so it can get pretty loud with conversation when busy.